khaledyaseen272/Ford-Go-Bike-Share-System/README.md

 - the data of gender and birth year for about 8265 rides are dropped from the source CSV file but i decided to accept it.

+I decided to export the cleaned data to tableau software where I can do the explanatory process and I got great insights and findings.
+You can find Tableau dashboards through this link: https://public.tableau.com/app/profile/khaled.yaseen/viz/FordGo-bikeshareData/Stations

 ## Summary of Findings

  1 : The most number of trips occurs on thrusday with percentage of 19.2% of total number of trips.